Key Note

 Disqualifying a Company Secretary

-• Loss of Professional Membership: If the secretary ceases to be a member of a Minister-prescribed professional body (e.g., MAICSA, MIA), they can no longer legally serve.
+• If the secretary ceases to be a member of a prescribed professional body (e.g. MAICSA, MIA), they can no longer serve in that capacity

-Strict adherence to these standards ensures that only qualified and compliant individuals serve in this critical role, safeguarding your company’s governance and statutory obligations in Malaysia.
+Strict enforcement of these requirements ensures that only qualified and compliant professionals serve as Company Secretaries in Malaysia.

 Our 2 Decades of Proven Expertise Will Guide Your Business